 - Adjustment to local flavours: f.i.
 KYC requirements could be a quick check against sanction and PEP lists, but could also include full identification procedures;

-In short, by designing future proof onboarding for Third Parties, still a relatively small but divers client segment, banks will have the opportunity to start from scratch, innovate and digitise some of the most complex business processes in corporate banking.
-A great testing environment that enables banks to scale up their onboarding capability across the organisation and to Third Parties.
+In short, by designing future proof onboarding for Third Parties, still a relatively small but divers client segment, banks will have the opportunity to start from scratch, innovate and digitize some of the most complex business processes in corporate banking.
+A great testing environment that enables banks to scale up their onboarding capability across the organization and to Third Parties.
 An important leap into Open Banking.

 Client-Centric Onboarding, Hopes And Realities For Global Banks – Forrester (2014)